aeturrell/coding-for-economists/README.md

 Some extra assets associated with packages are required.
 You will need to run `python -m spacy download en_core_web_sm` to download the spacy model.
 There are also several models needed for nltk.

+### Using the docker image

+There is a Dockerfile for the environment, but it's a work in progress.
+The easiest way to run it right now is:

+1. Ensure you have docker, the docker extension for VS Code, and the Code remote extension installed
+2. In VS Code, right click on the Dockerfile and hit "build image".
+Switch to the docker tab and hit "Run interactive".
+Switch to the VS Code Remote tab, then click "Attach in new window" on the running container.
+3. Once you are in the container via VS Code remote, you may need to install the Python extension (within the container version of VS Code).

+Warning: if you are building the dockerfile with the environment, it will take a very long time to build.
+The ambition is to create a ready made image and put it on an image repository.

 ### Building the Book

 To build the book using Jupyter books use